pydantic/pydantic/docs/usage/models.md

 Where `Field` refers to the [field function](schema.md#field-customisation).

+!!! warning
+    If you don't declare the type of the field or if you want to validate default values with `validate_all`, *pydantic* will need to call the `default_factory`, which could lead to side effects !

 ## Parsing data into a specified type

 Pydantic includes a standalone utility function `parse_obj_as` that can be used to apply the parsing